melikalbasi/bamazon-app/README.md

 # Bamazon App

 Bamazon offers you the experience of shopping online through your command line.
+You can use this app in customer view or manager view.
+Customer view allows you to shop for the items available while Manager view allows you to keep track of your stock, update inventory, and add new products.

 ## Getting Started